doar-e/bak.doar-e.github.io/source/_posts/2014-10-11-taiming-a-wild-nanomite-protected-mips-binary-with-symbolic-execution-no-such-crackme.markdown

 ## Alternative solution - conclusion

 I chose this solution not only to get acquainted with Miasm, but also because it required much less effort and pain :).
 It fits into approximately 20 lines of GDB script, and 120 of python using Miasm and Z3.
-You can find all of those in this [archive](archive_emilien.zip).
+You can find all of those in this [folder](https://github.com/egirault/challs/tree/master/NoSuchCon2014).
 I hope it gave you an understandable example of symbolic execution and what you can do with it.
 However I strongly encourage you to dig into Miasm's code and examples if you want to really understand what's going on under the hood.

 # War's over, the final words